Early Life and Education of Brett Kavanaugh: A Complete Timeline

 In 1978, Brett Kavanaugh's mother earned a Juris Doctor degree from American University.

-In 1987, Brett Kavanaugh graduated from Yale with a Bachelor of Arts cum laude in history.
+In 1987, Brett Kavanaugh graduated from Yale University with a Bachelor of Arts cum laude in history.

 1990: Graduation from Yale Law School

-In 1995, Brett Kavanaugh's mother became a Maryland Circuit Court judge in Montgomery County, Maryland.
+In 1995, Brett Kavanaugh's mother began serving as a Maryland Circuit Court judge in Montgomery County, Maryland.

-In 2001, Brett Kavanaugh's mother ended her term as a Maryland Circuit Court judge in Montgomery County, Maryland.
+In 2001, Brett Kavanaugh's mother ended her term as a Maryland Circuit Court judge in Montgomery County, Maryland, a position she had held since 1995.

 In 2004, Kavanaugh married Ashley Estes, the personal secretary to former president George W. Bush.